 Students who take POL designated MPP courses must maintain a minimum grade in each course of 3.0 or higher in order for that course to count towards the MPP degree.
 However, POL courses with a 1.7 (C-) or higher will be acceptable if that course is being counted towards the undergraduate degree requirements.
 Students should speak with advisors to understand the impact of grades in individual courses in the accelerated program.

-Below are examples of the course sequence a student would follow to complete the BA/MPP program with an undergradaute major in sociology and political science:
+Below are examples of the course sequence a student would follow to complete the BA/MPP program with an undergradaute major in sociology and political science (download the image here: 4 Plus 1 Sequencing).

-- For more information on applying for the program as an undergraduate in SOC/ANT/CJS, please contact the Department of Sociology, Anthropology, Crime & Justice Studies.
+- For more information on applying for the program as an undergraduate, please contact the Department of Sociology and Anthropology or Crime & Justice Studies.

 - For more information on applying for the program as an undergradate in Political Science, please contact the Department of Political Science.

-- For more information about the MPP program, contact Professor Michael Goodman at email@example.com.
+- For more information about the MPP program, contact Professor Michael Goodman, firstname.lastname@example.org.